material-motion/material-motion/specifications/runtime/scheduler.md

       return clonedTarget
     })

-**Sandbagging**: Allow the event receiver to return a new sandbag instance.
+**Placeholders**: Allow the event receiver to return a new placeholder instance.

-A sandbag instance is an instance created on demand to be used in place of the original target.
+A placeholder instance is meant to be used in place of the original target.

-One common implementation of sandbagging is "view duplication".
+One common use of this feature is *view duplication*.
 In this implementation, a visual duplicate of the view is created.
 This duplicate view can be modified with little consequence.

-Executors are expected to act on the sandbag instance rather than the original target.
+Executors are expected to act on the placeholder instance rather than the original target.

 <p style="text-align:center"><tt>/feature: new target event</tt></p>